TerhoAntila/planner-gantt-chart/README.md

 <details>
   <summary>Click here to view recent updates</summary>

+### 8.12.2022
+- Added instrumentation key to the app to understand distribution and usage of it

 ### 27.11.2022
 - Renamed Categories -> Labels
 - Support for 25 labels (categories)